Skip to content

 Adding a loan to an employee tells SimplePay that the employee has a loan, but the loan will not yet have a balance, so no repayments will take place.
 To set a balance, click on Employer Loan under Payslip Inputs and enter the amount next to Balance Increase.

-By default, an increase in loan balance is paid out on the current payslip and repayments only start on the next payslip.
+By default, an increase in the loan balance is paid out on the current payslip and repayments start only on the next payslip.

 If you don’t want to pay out the amount on the payslip, check Don’t pay out balance increase.
 You will then also have the option to check Balance increase is at beginning of period, which means repayment will start on the current payslip instead of the next.